Category: R

 👥 Population & Demographics

-As of the 2020 census, the population of Royalston was approximately 1,250.
-The town has a diverse age range, with a median age of 45 years.
-The racial makeup of the town is predominantly White, with smaller populations of African American, Native American, Asian, and other races.
+As per the 2020 U.S. Census, Rumford has a population of approximately 5,841 residents.
+The town has a diverse age range, with a median age of around 44 years.
+The racial makeup of Rumford is predominantly White, with other races making up a small percentage of the population.

 🏛️ History